cschwarz1/cschwarz1.github.io/content/aboutme/index.md

 cognitive enhancement, and strength training.
 I also enjoy reading, travel, psychology, finance and exploring how humans and systems interact (and fail) in high-stakes environments.

-I like the outdoors to help balance my digital life, i'm into skydiving and mountain biking, tinkering with electronics and repairing or optimizing various gear.
+I like the outdoors to help balance my digital life, i'm into skydiving and mountain biking, tinkering with electronics and repairing or optimizing various complex technical gear.

-I maintain this blog where I share research, insights, and reflections on security, freelancing, and operating in a rapidly evolving digital world.
+I maintain this blog where I share research, insights, and reflections on security and operating in a rapidly evolving digital world.